 Monday, March 30th, 2020

-As you know, IDHS has been working to balance the safety of our staff and public with the urgent needs of the people we serve - whether through Medicaid, SNAP, home-based disability supports, substance use or mental health treatment.
+As you know, IDHS has to balance the safety of Family Community Resource Center (FCRC) staff and the public with the urgent needs of those we serve - whether through Medicaid, SNAP, cash assistance or other disability, mental health and substance use programs.

-We want you to know that in our effort to keep all staff and customers as safe as possible, IDHS is reducing the number of open, public-facing Family and Community Resource Centers (FCRCs) to 14 -- starting today, Monday, March 30th.
+We want you to know that in the effort to keep FCRC staff and customers as safe as possible, the number of open, public-facing FCRCs has been significantly reduced - from 75 to 14 - starting today, Monday, March 30th.
 You can find a map with open locations on our website.

-Since March 19, these offices have been open at about 50% staffing levels, with many employees moving to a virtual service model.
-We hope to move all of the local offices to a virtual environment while fully meeting the needs of Illinois residents.
+Since March 19, our FCRC offices have been open at about 50% staffing levels, with many employees moving to the virtual service model.
+I am pleased with this expanded virtual capacity, and we continue to work actively in this regard.
+Productivity continues, and I am impressed with your ability to adapt.
+We hope to move more work to a virtual environment while fully meeting the needs of Illinois residents.
+Please help us encourage customers to stay home and access our benefits virtually.

-We want to keep hearing from you, and we ask for your patience in the coming weeks, when operations will be changing for IDHS in a truly unprecedented way.
+We want to keep hearing from you, and we ask for your patience in the coming weeks, as operations are changing for IDHS in a truly unprecedented way.

 Grace B. Hou